Qawra Tower: History

 Qawra Tower was built in 1638 near the tip of Qawra Point, commanding the entrance to St. Paul's Bay to the west and Salina Bay to the east.
 It was built on or near the site of a medieval watch post.
-Since 1659, it has Għallis Tower in its line of sight.
+Since 1659, it has had Għallis Tower in its line of sight.
 This linked Qawra Tower with the De Redin towers that allowed communication from Gozo to Valletta.

 The tower's design is similar to the other Lascaris towers, with two floors each having a single room.
 Access to the upper floor was originally by a wooden ladder or scala di corda.

 In 1715, a semi-circular gun battery was built around the seaward side of the tower.
 The battery had a low parapet, with guns being mounted en barbette.
 There were two blockhouses, which were linked by a V-shaped redan containing the main gate.
 Both the blockhouses and the redan were pierced with musketry loopholes.

 An entrenchment wall was built close to the tower and battery in the 1760s, and parts of it can still be seen.

 The tower was included on the Antiquities List of 1925.

 Before World War II, the battery was fitted with two concrete gun emplacements.
 A pillbox was also built nearby.